prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

 Developer Maintenance Steps:

-  1. Refactor duplicate code relating to the price-formatting logic.
+  1. Refactor duplicate code related to the price-formatting logic.
 Notice and fix any discrepancies in this logic.
-  2. Refactor duplicate code relating to the receipt contents.
+  2. Refactor duplicate code related to the receipt contents.
 Ensure the printed receipt has the same contents as the receipt file.
   3. Test the program's price-formatting logic produces desired results.
 Move the logic into a stand-alone function called `format_usd()` that can be invoked and tested in isolation, separate from any user inputs.
   4. Test the program's ability to lookup matching products.
 Move the product lookup logic into a stand-alone function called `find_product()` that can be invoked and tested in isolation, separate from any user inputs.
 Use the mock products CSV file data to perform this test.